 Another common cause of stomach ulcers is the long-term use of non-steroidal anti-inflammatory drugs (NSAIDs).
 They include medications such as aspirin, ibuprofen, diclofenac, and naproxen.

 Some people believe that lifestyle factors such as diet and stress also contribute to stomach ulcers, although evidence is limited.
-However, things like spicy food, alcohol, and smoking do irritate the stomach and could well aggravate pre-existing issues.
+However, things like spicy food, alcohol, and smoking irritate the stomach and could well aggravate pre-existing issues.

 Traditional Stomach Ulcer Treatments (Not Cannabis)

-Doctors usually treat stomach ulcers with medications called proton pump inhibitors (PPIs).
+Clinicians usually treat stomach ulcers with medications called proton pump inhibitors (PPIs).
 They include drugs like omeprazole and lansoprazole.

 PPIs work by reducing acid production in the stomach.
-If someone has an h. pylori infection, they will need a course of antibiotics in addition to PPIs.
+If someone has an H. pylori infection, they will need a course of antibiotics in addition to PPIs.

 Some over-the-counter remedies like antacids may offer temporary relief from stomach ulcer symptoms.
 However, symptoms will keep returning until the underlying cause resolves.